Visiting and live-in care in Kidderminster

 Famous for being the carpet-making capital of the UK, Kidderminster is the largest town in the Wyre Forest District and boasts plenty of unique activities on offer.
 From the starting point of the charming Severn Valley Railway to one of the best collections of wild animals in the country at West Midland Safari Park, you’re sure to find something to do to keep you entertained in Kidderminster.
 As well as being next door to the roars of the ferocious pride of lions, this town is also home to a team of friendly carers from Helping Hands.

-Branch Manager Sarah and her team have tailored home care options in Bewdley, Blakedown, Chaddesley Corbbett, Far Forest, Hartlebury, Kidderminster, Stourport-on-Severn and the surrounding areas.
+The team have tailored home care options in Bewdley, Blakedown, Chaddesley Corbbett, Far Forest, Hartlebury, Kidderminster, Stourport-on-Severn and the surrounding areas.

 Visiting home care in and around Kidderminster

 Helping Hands have been providing industry-leading home care to thousands of individuals across the UK for over 30 years now, and as a result, we know exactly what it takes to provide quality person-centred visiting care.
 It’s important to feel safe and comfortable in your own home, which is why we’ll get to know you and your preferences so that we can create a care plan tailored to you.